 Associate Professor , Media Studies

-Mike Schmierbach brings a strong combination of teaching and research to his role as an assistant professor in the Department of Film-Video and Media Studies.
+Mike Schmierbach brings a strong combination of teaching and research to his role as an associate professor in the Department of Film-Video and Media Studies.

 - Video Game Violence